logo of design your homeschoolhomeschool photos

 Even if you did not use the homeschool unity study approach for your child’s entire education, it can be a useful tool to use to study a particular interest, or focus on a character trait which needs particular attention at that time.

-Using home school unit studies can also allow the children to be actively involved in pursuing an interest, researching, and choosing appropriate projects which relate to the topic being studied.
+Using home school unit studies can also allow the children to be actively involved in pursuing an interest, researching, and choosing appropriate projects which relate to the topic being studied and becoming self directed in their studies.

 Unit studies also allow your child to shine in their own particular field.
 When a certain topic is studied, they may choose a particular activity which suits their character and allows them to present their learning in their own unique way.
 Perhaps they will draw or make a period costume as an expression of reading about a particular time period.
 They may choose to make a model, do a drawing, paint, make a lap-book, cook, write, or make a power point presentation.